5S Audit: Definition, Benefits & Steps (2026 Guide)

 Digitalizing 5S audits in practice

-5S audits can be carried out on paper using 5S audit sheets or 5S audit checklists, but their performance will be greatly improved by a 5S audit digital solution that centralizes all the data and automatically issues key performance indicators (KPIs).
+5S audits can be carried out on paper using 5S audit sheets or 5S audit checklists.
+However, using a digital 5S audit solution will greatly improve performance.
+A digital tool centralizes all the data and automatically issues key performance indicators (KPIs).

 Fabriq, the digital 5S audit tool

-With Fabriq’s help, you can digitalize your audits, SIM meetings and field tours, ensuring strict compliance with your norms and standards, while facilitating rapid problem detection.
+With Fabriq’s help, you can digitalize your audits, SIM meetings and field tours.
+This ensures strict compliance with your norms and standards, while facilitating rapid problem detection.
 Your staff save time on a daily basis, and can draw on richer, more reliable data to find lasting solutions to problems.

 For a successful 5S audit, a precise process needs to be followed, from the planning phase up front through to the execution of on-site field tours, including problem reporting and subsequent resolution.